king-martinien/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Write a script that print all the groups the current user is part of
 - Create a script that change the owner of the file hello to the user betty
 - Write a script that create an empty file named hello
+- Write a script that adds execute permission to the owner of the file hello